opsetech/securityaddon/README.md

 What can api do?
 - Delete files
-- Crypt files/folders
+- Encrypt files/folders
 - Decrypt files/folders

 How to?
 3 modes:
-> delete, crypt, decrypt
+> delete, encrypt, decrypt

 You need send to api wth extras:  mode, path to folder or files(s) (as arraylist) and for last 2 modes - password.
 Example: